freakent/dbus-mqtt-devices/README.md

 	protocol and the driver have been designed to be easily extended for other services supported by dbus-mqtt (see services.yml).
--   A working Arduino Sketch that publishes temperature readings from an Adafruit AHT20 temperature and humidty module using this driver and mqtt-dbus is available at https://github.com/freakent/mqtt_wifi_sis
+-   A working Arduino Sketch that publishes temperature readings from an Adafruit AHT20 temperature and humidity module using this driver and mqtt-dbus is available at https://github.com/freakent/mqtt_wifi_sis

 ## Install and Setup: